 The Assembly of First Nations offers an educational toolkit called It's our time which includes the First Nations Holistic Lifelong Learning Model.
-The Anishinaabe Mino Bimaadiziwin Principles for Anishinaabe Education described by the Seven Generations Education Institute in Ontario, outlines "how these principles can be used to develop programs, curriculum, projects, and research."
+The Anishinaabe Mino-Bimaadiziwin - The Way of a Good Life describes Anishinaabe philosophy based on traditional Teachings.

 Four Arrows (Jacobs, D. T.), et al. (2013).
 Teaching truly: A curriculum to indigenize mainstream education.
 New York, NY: Peter Lang Publishing.